Automating OpenVPN Tunnels

 Hint

-You can further customize the Configuration using the role variables.
-Get Info about other options in EasyRSA and OpenVPN
+You can further customize the configuration using the role variables.
+Read more about other options in EasyRSA and OpenVPN.

 3. Run the Playbook

-4. Importing the CA and the Server Ceritficate
+Import the CA and the Server Certificate in OpenWISP

-To import the CA and Server Ceritficate, you need to access your server via ssh or any other method that suits you.
+To import the CA and Server Certificate into OpenWISP, you need to access your server via ssh or any other method that suits you.

 Note

-If you face -bash: cd: /etc/easyrsa/pki: Permission denied you may need to login as root user.
+If you incur in the following error: -bash: cd: /etc/easyrsa/pki: Permission denied, you may need to log in as the root user.

-Get your CA Ceritficate from ca.crt file and Private Key from private/ca.key and then enter them in the respective fields.
+Get your CA certificate from the ca.crt file and the private key from the private/ca.key file, then enter them in the respective fields.

-Get your Server Ceritficate from issued/server.crt file and Server Private Key from private/server.key and then enter them in the respective fields.
+Get your server certificate from the issued/server.crt file and the server private key from the private/server.key file, then enter them in the respective fields.

 Tip

-You can check if your VPN Configuration is similar to the server.conf file using the Preview Configuration option at the Top.
+You can verify if your VPN configuration matches the server.conf file by using the Preview Configuration button at the top right corner of the page.

-Change Type to VPN-client.
-For VPN select the VPN you created in the previous steps.
+Once the VPN field appears, select the VPN you created in the previous step.